 Opened in 1901, the longest covered bridge in the world was declared a National Historic Site in 1980.
-Also known as a “kissing bridge”, the 390m long structure dates back to when young men “trained” their horses to stop halfway across the bridge in order to steal a few kisses, before continuing on to the other side.
-This one way bridge was covered over in 1921-22 despite opposition from local people, who worried that “covering” the bridge was a threat to the moral fibre of the young people.
+Also known as a “kissing bridge”, the 391m long structure dates back to when young men “trained” their horses to stop halfway across the bridge in order to steal a few kisses, before continuing on to the other side.
+This one-way bridge was covered over in 1922 despite opposition from local people, who worried that “covering” the bridge was a threat to the moral fibre of the young people.
 In 1995, a Canadian postage stamp was issued honouring the bridge.

 Eshima Ohashi, Japan

 Looking at a picture of this infamous bridge, you could be forgiven for mistaking it for some sort of endurance run for racing cars.
 Proof that you can’t judge a book by its cover, this seemingly incredibly steep motorway only has a maximum gradient of 6.1 per cent.
 For comparison, cyclist’s favourite Box Hill in Surrey has an average gradient of five per cent.
-At almost one and a half miles, the Eshima Ohashi Bridge connecting Matsue and Sakaiminato is the largest rigid frame bridge in Japan.
+At just over one mile, the Eshima Ohashi Bridge connecting Matsue and Sakaiminato is the largest rigid frame bridge in Japan.

 Join thought-provoking conversations, follow other Independent readers and see their replies